 Children thrive when they receive the needed support and love from their parents—regardless of custody status.
 This includes not only emotional support, but financial support as well.
 Child support enforcement services are partnerships between Federal, State, local and Tribal entities which aim to provide family-centered services in the location of parents, establishment of paternity, and establishment of support orders and collection of support payments.
 The Child Support section of the SSRC highlights current research and programs in such key issue areas as arrears, incarceration, multiple partner fertility, non-resident parent involvement, visitation, payment incentives and barriers, and work incentives and barriers.

 View recommendations from the SSRC Librarian on Child Support and relevant Federal laws and regulations below.

-Research on the relationship between child support and pathways to self-sufficiency for low-income individuals and families frequently discusses child support arrears and modification.
+Research on the relationship between child support and pathways to self-sufficiency for low-income individuals and families frequently discusses child support arrears and modification and multiple partner fertility.
 Click the phrase below to view selected research and resources relevant to child support arrears and modification and multiple partner fertility.